Note to the reader:

 Remote research isn’t suited for all research methods.
 For example, ethnographic field studies are particularly hard to replicate remotely.

-But in many cases, the benefits of in-person research can be replicated in remote scenarios, giving researchers the best of both worlds: ultimate flexibility and cost-effectiveness without sacrificing the quality of responses.
+But in many cases, the benefits of in-person research can be replicated with remote user research techniques, giving researchers the best of both worlds: ultimate flexibility and cost-effectiveness without sacrificing the quality of responses.

 The difference between moderated and unmoderated research methods is the role of the researcher.